-A couple of months ago Bonnie and I came back from an exhausting trip to the continent where I spent first thirty years of my life.
+A couple of months ago, Bonnie and I came back from an exhausting trip to the continent where I spent the first thirty years of my life.
 Four countries, countless cities and many sleepless nights.
 But we wouldn’t put a price, monetary and otherwise, on all the memories we’ve got.

-The place I remember, overall didn’t change much, but a few things had.
-The same flat fields, this time of the year neatly cleaned with hay rolled in shape of big barrels and wrapped in white plastic.
-This will be saved to feed the cattle during coming winter.
+The place I remember, overall, didn’t change much, but a few things had.
+The same flat fields, this time of the year, neatly cleaned with hay rolled in the shape of big barrels and wrapped in white plastic.
+This will be saved to feed the cattle during the coming winter.
 The same birches covered with white bark, most of them along the small creek I used to jump over quite a few years ago.
 The old, thatched house is gone and replaced with a new one, this time of brick.
 The barn, which I still remember, was replaced with a new one and then another one added.
-Old well I used to crank buckets of water from, is filled and capped, since the new house now has plumbing.
+The old well I used to crank buckets of water from, is filled and capped, since the new house now has plumbing.

-During walking the memory line with my cousin I found out how my father financed his education.
+While walking the memory line with my cousin, I found out how my father financed his education.

 Well, neither of these had happened.
-Germans decided they have rights to re-arrange the future of our country and thus six years of cataclysmic war followed.
-The Poles were killed with virtually no constrains and with German precision our material and intellectual property was methodically destroyed.
-At one point after the fall of Warsaw uprising our family was given a couple of hours to evacuate the apartment building, since Germans decided to level it with bombs and finish the job with flame-throwers.
+The Germans decided they had rights to re-arrange the future of our country, and thus six years of cataclysmic war followed.
+The Poles were killed with virtually no constrains, and with German precision, our material and intellectual property was methodically destroyed.
+At one point after the fall of the Warsaw uprising, our family was given a couple of hours to evacuate the apartment building, since the Germans decided to level it with bombs and finish the job with flamethrowers.
 Not much can you take with you in two suitcases, but my always astute mother found time and room to pack father’s little academic book with the record of his courses.

 But there is more to the story.
-Being able to work in his legal profession, and with the help of my resourceful mother, he was able to put away required sum and pay back the money taken as his educational loan.
-The land now was cleared and became a part of his two brothers estate.
-I’m not sure if my mother liked that type of solution.
+Being able to work in his legal profession, and with the help of my resourceful mother, he was able to put away the required sum and pay back the money taken as his educational loan.
+The land now was cleared and became a part of his two brothers’ estate.
+I’m uncertain if my mother liked that type of solution.

 I still have his two academic booklets (we call them ‘indexes’).
-They prove me that the drive to education in my family is very strong.
+They prove to me that the drive for education in my family is forceful.